cloudmesh/cloudmesh-manual/docs-source/source/installation/mongo.rst

     cms admin mongo install

-On windows you need to do this very carefully as there is one installtion box that you need to ignore to make this possible.
+On windows you need to do this very carefully as there is one installation box that you need to ignore to make this possible.

 First you need to change the password for mongo in the ``cloudmesh.yaml`` file